nkrusch/recontext/.github/README.md

     make

-The results (including command logs) are written to `results` directory.
+The results, including command logs, are written to `results` directory.

 The `make` command will generate statistics of inputs traces and host machine, runs all pre-configured experiments, and generates a plot of the results.
 To run the same as **individual steps**:

 <pre>
-COMMAND             DESCRIPTION                             DURATION[^1]
+COMMAND             DESCRIPTION                                 DURATION
 ────────────────────────────────────────────────────────────────────────
-make stats          Gather statistics about input traces         < 1 min make host           Capture host machine details                 < 1 min make dig            Run Dig experiments                         ~ 30 min make digup          Run Digup experiments                        ~ 5 min make times          Run exec time experiments                   ~ 30 min make score          Plot results                                 < 1 min
+make stats          Gather statistics about input traces         < 1 min make host           Capture host machine details                 < 1 min make dig            Run Dig experiments                          ~30 min make digup          Run Digup experiments                         ~5 min make times          Run exec time experiments                    ~30 min make score          Plot results                                 < 1 min
 </pre>

-[^1]: The duration estimates are based on `result.0`.
+The duration estimates are based on `result.0`.

 Run `make clean` to reset the `results` directory.